ADHD

 Practical Strategies for Dealing with ADHD Impulsivity

-The first step to managing impulsivity is to become aware of your triggers and patterns.
+• Impulse Control Techniques for Adults and Children: The first step to managing impulsivity is to become aware of your triggers and patterns.
 Identify situations or emotions that typically lead to impulsive actions.
-This self-awareness will help you anticipate and prepare for moments of impulsive behavior.
+This self-awareness will help you anticipate and prepare for moments of impulsive behaviour.

-Routines and structure can provide stability and predictability, which can help reduce impulsivity.
-Establish achievable routines to begin with while keeping getting ready, food preparation, exercise, and cleaning in mind.
-This can help you stay organized and reduce the need for impulsive decisions.
+• Creating Routines and Reward Systems: Routines and structure can provide stability and predictability, which can help reduce impulsivity.
+Establish achievable routines to begin with, while keeping getting ready, food preparation, exercise, and cleaning in mind.
+This can help you stay organised and reduce the need for impulsive decisions.

-Challenge the negative thoughts or emotions that are driving your impulsive urge.
-Consider alternative activities to take a break from impulsive and hyperactive behavior while keeping your long-term goals in check.
+• Engage in Calming Activities: Challenge the negative thoughts or emotions that are driving your impulsive urge.
+Consider alternative activities to take a break from impulsive and hyperactive behaviour while keeping your long-term goals in check.

-Empowering Lives: Navigating ADHD Impulse Control Successfully at Cadabams Hospitals
+Specialised Treatment for ADHD Impulse Control at Cadabam’s Hospitals

 FAQs

-ADHD affects approximately 5% of children and adults worldwide and is more prevalent among males as compared to females at birth.
+ADHD affects approximately 5% of children and adults worldwide and is more prevalent among males than females at birth.
 Additionally, males also have a diagnosis rate two to three times higher than girls.

 Self-control is a challenging skill for many people with ADHD, but there are a number of things that can be done to improve it.
 Here are a few tips: